colons/words/articles/being-reimu/article.markdown

 carrying a piece of dowel with strips of paper taped to the end and my friend here has wire fairy wings on his back.
 We are having a bit of fun.

-Secondly, though, and more importantly, *what the fuck does it matter to you, Guy*?
+Secondly, though, and more importantly, *what the fuck does it matter to you if it's not, Guy*?
 And why did you feel the need to let us and the our fellow passengers know of your disapproval?
 Are we a sign of the coming apocalypse?
 An invitation for Satan to bring about babies having babies and cats living with dogs?
 Shit, man, people might even find themselves attracted to us, and that wouldn't be *right*, dammit!

 ----